snakemake/snakemake/docs/snakefiles/remote_files.rst

             """

-SQL remote provider
+Relational database remote provider
 ===================

-This provider offers a dummy remote provider and remote files to add a table of a relational database as a dependency.
+This provider offers a dummy remote provider and remote files to add a table of a relational database as an input or output "file".
 This should work with any database supported by `Sqlalchemy <https://docs.sqlalchemy.org/en/20/dialects/index.html>`.
-For databases that support this, modification time is obtained from ``INFORMATION_SCHEMA.UPDATE_TIME``, otherwise you need to provide a ``time_query`` SQL expression that returns the modification time of the table and a ``date_parser`` function that converts the value of this expression into a ``datetime.datetime`` object.
+For databases that support this, modification time is obtained from ``INFORMATION_SCHEMA.UPDATE_TIME``, otherwise you need to provide a ``time_query`` SQL expression that returns the modification time of the table as an unix timestamp.
 In the example below, we simply take the ``max`` of the *timestamp* column in the table.

 .. code-block:: python